Kalie Shorr: Career

 Shorr released her debut album Open Book on September 27, 2019.
 The album was named the seventh best album of 2019 by The New York Times.
 She signed with New York-based tmwrk records in October, 2020.
 A reissue of her debut record Open Book, titled Open Book: Unabridged was released on December 4, 2020 under her new label.

+In 2021, she released her EP I Got Here By Accident, produced by Butch Walker.
+This project marked a sonic departure for Shorr, and her first release outside of the Country genre.
+In support of the release, they performed together at the Grand Ole Opry in Nashville, Tennessee, which was Walker’s debut on the iconic stage.

+After a several year hiatus, Shorr started a multi-part series on social media detailing the reasons behind her absence called “How I Got Unfamous”.
+The series went viral, amassing several million views across all platforms.
+This led to a resurgence of popularity and ultimately, an end to her unofficial hiatus.

+On January 30, 2025, she released “Unkiss”, her first solo single in over a year.
+Shorr released her EP My Type on July 11, 2025.